 Create an account on Cloudflare.com

-You will be presented with the required Nameservers.
-Copy the values and change nameservers at your domain’s DNS Zone
+You will see nameservers (NS), needed for your domain to work with Cloudflare.
+Copy the values and change the nameservers at your domain’s DNS Zone

-After you specify new DNS records, propagation will start, which can take up to 24 hours to fully propagate.
+After you specify new DNS records, propagation will start which can take up to 24 hours to fully complete.